ZJU-DAILY/MaxInfBRkNN/README.md

 a 64-bit Linux-based OS;

 ## Files
-All of the C++ source code can be found in the top-level MaxInfBRkNN directory, the datasets can be downloaded from https://pan.baidu.com/s/1sEZ_2OWEFqaHsII1JB5ziQ, and please put all the files into the “data” directory in the top-level of the project;
+All of the C++ source code can be found in "MaxInfBRkNN" directory, the datasets can be downloaded from https://pan.baidu.com/s/1sEZ_2OWEFqaHsII1JB5ziQ, and please put all the files of the corresponding dataset into the subdirectory of "data" with the same dataset name;

 ## Setup
 Open the "config.h" file in MaxInfBRkNN directory, and select the dataset (i.e., Gowalla or LasVegas) for testing;